redislabs-training/ru204/admin-training/lab-setup/vm-config-stage-2/README.md

 4. Sign in to VNC desktop from your laptop browser with password ***trainee!*** .

-5. Open Chrome on VNC desktop
+5. Open Chrome on the VNC desktop.

 6. Point it to https://172.18.0.20:10000 (this is ***BIND***'s admin console).